-Samsung introduces TecTile NFC tags along with Android programming appAlex Wagner - Deputy Managing Editor, News Desk
+Samsung introduces TecTile NFC tags along with Android programming appAlex Wagner - Editorial Director of News and Content

 It was just a little over a week ago that Samsung announced that the Galaxy S III would be hitting five carriers here in the U.S., but now the company has introduced another new product that you may be interested in.
 Samsung today took the wraps off of its TecTiles, which are programmable near field communication (NFC) tags that consumers can use in conjunction with an NFC-enabled device to automate certain functions on their handset.
 For example, a user could program a tag to toggle the Wi-Fi radio on or off and then tap it when they leave their home to disable their device's Wi-Fi radio or turn it back on when they return.
 Other possible ways to program a TecTile tag include setting it to send a text message, check-in on Foursquare or launch an app.

 So how does it work?
 Users can program a TecTile NFC sticker tag with a Samsung TecTile programming app, which is available for free in Google Play.
 The TecTiles can also be reprogrammed as frequently as necessary.
 TecTiles are priced at $14.99 for a pack of five and are now available both online and in-store from AT&T, Sprint, T-Mobile and Verizon.
 Samsung's NFC-capable handsets include the Galaxy S III, Galaxy S II on T-Mobile, CDMA and GSM Galaxy Nexus, Nexus S 4G on Sprint and the Galaxy S Blaze 4G on T-Mobile.
 Samsung notes on its TecTiles website that most of the tag types "will work on nearly all phones which have NFC hardware," but it says that there are some tag types (like ones that alter phone settings or launch an app) that'll only work with phones that have the Samsung TecTile app installed.